budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

     - Gas Mask and Hazmat Suit make sounds when they refill their filter.
 Gas Mask plays sound when entering and exiting gas zones.
     - Flight sounds aren't ready yet, unfortunately.
     - Rare easter egg sound.
 Don't die looking for it.
+- **Overlay** and **Inventory Widgets**
+    - Ever wondering how much of that Filter is left in yuor shiny new Gas Mask module?
+Well, wonder no more, because it draws it on your HUD right above the suit UI!
+- **Smart Tooltips**
+	- Display how much Fuel is in a suit's buffer, what modules are installed in a suit without equipping it, and how much of an item is in a module's buffer (ex Gas Mask).
+This will be getting even better later on.
 - **More that I probably forgot to put here!**

 ### New Modules